musix787-sketch/databases/source/postgresql.rst

 Pros and cons
 ------------------

-.. grid:: 2

-   .. grid-item-card:: Pros
+Pros

 - Rock-solid ACID guarantees
 - Enormous extension ecosystem
 - Excellent JSON support without giving up SQL
 - Free, no licensing games

-   .. grid-item-card:: Cons
+Cons

 - Vertical scaling has a ceiling; sharding isn't built in
 - Connection overhead means pooling is mandatory at scale
 - ``VACUUM`` tuning is a real skill you have to learn
 - Replication lag can bite naive read-replica setups

 .. _pg-when-to-use: